Career Timeline of Gordon Hayward: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Gordon Hayward made an impact.

-Gordon Hayward is a retired American professional basketball player who played 14 seasons in the NBA.
+Gordon Hayward is a former American professional basketball player who played 14 seasons in the NBA.
 He played for the Utah Jazz, Boston Celtics, Charlotte Hornets, and Oklahoma City Thunder.
-He officially retired in 2024, marking the end of a career marked by scoring ability and versatility on the court.
+His career involved notable performances and contributions to these teams.

-In 2009, Gordon Hayward was named Horizon League Newcomer of the Year, and selected to the Horizon League All-Newcomer Team and the All-Horizon League First Team.
-Butler lost in the championship game of the 2009 Horizon League men's basketball tournament to Cleveland State.
+In 2009, Gordon Hayward was named Horizon League Newcomer of the Year and selected to the All-Horizon League First Team.
+The Bulldogs received an at-large bid to the 2009 NCAA Division I men's basketball tournament but lost in the First Round against the LSU Tigers.

-In May 2010, Gordon Hayward announced that he would forgo his final two seasons of college eligibility and enter the NBA draft.
+In May 2010, after the 2010 NCAA basketball tournament, Gordon Hayward announced that he would forgo his final two seasons of college eligibility and enter the NBA draft, hiring Mark Bartelstein as his agent.

 On June 24, 2010, Gordon Hayward was selected as the ninth overall pick in the NBA draft by the Utah Jazz.